-Scottish Government funding available for Gaelic education includes the Gaelic Specific Grant, available for bids towards the cost of delivery of Gaelic education (both GME and GLE), and the Gaelic Schools Capital Fund to assist education authorities with capital costs incurred in their development of provision.
+Scottish Government funding available for Gaelic education includes the Gaelic Specific Grant, available for bids towards the cost delivery of Gaelic education (both GME and GLE), and the Gaelic Schools Capital Fund to assist education authorities with capital assets incurred in their development of provision.

-- 2.68 The Gaelic Specific Grant is offered under the Grants for Gaelic Language Education (Scotland) Regulations 1986.
-Through the scheme, funding is available to all Scottish education authorities for up to 75% of the cost towards delivery of Gaelic education.
+2.76 A Scheme of Gaelic Specific Grants is offered under the Grants for Gaelic Language Education (Scotland) Regulations 1986.
+Through this Scheme, funding is available to all Scottish education authorities for up to 75% of the cost of towards delivery of Gaelic education.
 The Scheme of Gaelic Specific Grants covers all areas of Gaelic education from pre-school, primary, and secondary, through to adult learning.
-As well as 23 education authorities, Stòrlann, STREAP and Gaelic Learners in the Primary School (GLPS) receive grants via this mechanism. - 2.69 When preparing a bid for a Gaelic Specific Grant, education authorities are advised to have regard to the National Gaelic Language Plan which is prepared by Bord na Gàidhlig under the Gaelic Language (Scotland) Act 2005.
-In addition, education authorities are asked to include specific details of how they can help meet the Scottish Government's key priority of growing the next generation of users of the language.
+As well as 23 education authorities, Stòrlann, STREAP and Gaelic Learners in the Primary School (GLPS) receive grants via this mechanism.

+2.77 When preparing a bid for a Gaelic Specific Grant, education authorities are advised to have regard to the National Gaelic Language Plan which is prepared by Bord na Gàidhlig under the Gaelic Language (Scotland) Act 2005.17 In addition, education authorities should include specific details of how they can help meet the Scottish Government's ambition key priority of growing the next generation of users of the language to see an increase in the numbers of people speaking, learning and using Gaelic in Scotland.
+Note 26

-- 2.70 The Scottish Government welcomes bids from education authorities, or groups of education authorities, under the Scheme of Gaelic Specific Grants and in respect of expenditure to be incurred for purposes approved by the Scottish Ministers in, or in connection with, the teaching of the Gaelic language or the teaching in that language of other subjects.
-At this time the Scottish Government seeks to encourage education authorities to plan for mainstreaming of grant-aided project costs into central budgets as early as possible, and certainly no later than five years from commencement of funding.
-The Scottish Government aims to support new Gaelic provision, alongside projects that are currently funded. - 2.71 The Gaelic Schools Capital Fund was set up in 2007 in recognition of the growing demand for Gaelic education and to assist education authorities in their development of Gaelic provision.
-The Fund has been successful in supporting education authorities across Scotland with the costs of establishing or expanding Gaelic provision.
-The fund remains open to all education authorities interested in the delivery of Gaelic education with the Scottish Government's Gaelic and Scots team promoting it annually through direct contact with Directors of Education at education authorities. - 2.72 In addition to these specific Gaelic funding streams, education authorities are often able to access other funding streams and financial opportunities through the Scottish Government to support their education provision.
-As Gaelic education forms part of the wider educational context in Scotland, education authorities are encouraged to consider Gaelic projects as they develop their bids to these.
+2.78 The Scottish Government welcomes bids from education authorities, or groups of education authorities, under the Scheme of Gaelic Specific Grants and in respect of expenditure to be incurred for purposes approved by the Scottish Ministers in, or in connection with, the teaching of the Gaelic language or the teaching in that language of other subjects.
+At this time, the Scottish Government seeks to encourage education authorities to plan for mainstreaming of grant-aided project costs into central budgets as early as possible, and certainly no later than five years from commencement of funding.
+The Scottish Government aims to support new Gaelic provision, alongside projects that are currently funded.

+2.79 The Gaelic Schools Capital Fund was set up in 2007 in recognition of the growing demand for Gaelic education and to assist education authorities in their development of Gaelic provision.
+This Fund has been successful in supporting education authorities across Scotland with the costs of establishing or expanding Gaelic provision.
+The This fund remains open to all education authorities interested in the delivery of Gaelic education, with the Scottish Government's Gaelic and Scots team promoting it annually through direct contact with the Directors of Education at education authorities.

+2.80 In addition to these specific Gaelic funding streams, education authorities are often able to access other funding streams and financial opportunities to support their education provision through the Scottish Government to support their education provision.
+As Gaelic education increasingly forms part of the wider educational context in Scotland, education authorities are encouraged to consider Gaelic projects as they develop their bids to these.